tholok97/imt3005-project-cicd/README.md

 └── hiera.yaml                            # Hiera's configuration file.
 The Hiera hierarchy is defined here.
 ```

+## Related repositories

+Other repositories involved with this project.
+They are discussed in my report.

+* <https://github.com/tholok97/imt3005-vagrant-vm>: A Vagrant environment I created for working with the course.
+It includes all the required tools to work with this repository.
+* <https://github.com/tholok97/gossinbackup>: A simple Puppet module created in an earlier lab.
+I wrote simple acceptance tests for it a part of this project.

 ## Usage

-I made [this Vagrant machine](https://github.com/tholok97/imt3005-vagrant-vm) for working with the project.
-It includes all the tools needed to work with the repo.
+The Vagrant environmet described in the above section includes everything you need in terms of tools.
 You do however need access to an [Openstack](https://www.openstack.org/) cloud environment to deploy the stack in.

 ### To create the stack